rust-stuco/lectures/week11/unsafe.md

 # Epilogue

-As much as we'd love to dive deep into each of these topics in depth, we simply do not have time.
+As much as we'd have loved to dive deep into all of these topics, we simply do not have that much time.

 However...